 What ages is Mighty Trees for and is there any flexibility?

-Mighty Trees STEAM Explorers is geared toward children between the ages of 5-10 years old, however for the 25-26 school year, for newly enrolled families, the oldest child must be at least 6 years old by the start of classes on September 11, 2025.
-Younger siblings of those already enrolled will be “grandfathered in” and will also need to enroll once they turn 5 years old.
+Mighty Trees STEAM Explorers is for children between the ages of 5-11 years old.
+For the 26-27 school year, for newly enrolled families, the oldest child must be at least 5 years old by the start of classes on September 10, 2026.
+Younger siblings of those enrolled can be “grandfathered in” and will be able to enroll at 4 years old (as of 9/10/26) if desired.

 My child has special needs; are they able to join Mighty Trees?